 Frequently Asked Questions

-Does ChatGPT memory work on the free plan?
+Does the ChatGPT memory feature work on the free plan?

 Yes.
 Free users get basic saved memories and access to Memory Sources (rolling out).
 Chat history reference is limited on free.
 Plus and Pro users get full chat history reference and Gmail personalization.